 Enjoy an unforgettable performance of The Nutcracker and explore the inside of some of those old buildings by candlelight – it’s one of the best things to do in Winston Salem in December!
 You’ll have plenty of opportunities to try out some time-honored Moravian holiday sweets!

-If you want to stand in awe before North Carolina’s tallest Christmas Tree, head to Rutherfordton where you’ll find a 75-foot tree towering over Main Street.
+If you want to stand in awe before one of North Carolina’s tallest Christmas Trees, head to Rutherfordton where you’ll find a massive tree towering over Main Street.

 Early in December, the Historic Small Town Christmas Celebration features vendors, live music, a snowman decorating contest, and a lively parade.
 Be sure to take a stroll around the town and check out the live window displays at some of the shops.